tmucscu/tmucscu.github.io/docs/buildings.md

 <h3>Student Learning Centre (SLC)</h3>
 <b>Location: 341 Yonge St | Yonge St and Gould St</b><br/>

-Arguably one of the best buildings at Ryerson.
+Arguably one of the best buildings at TMU.
 The SLC contains 8 floors and each floor is used for a different purpose.
 The floors have everything from academic help, to study spaces and loud hangout spaces.

 <h3>Ted Rogers School of Management (TRS)</h3>
 <b>Location: 55 Dundas St W | Dundas St W and Bay St</b><br/>